nikantic/react-currency-app/readme.md

 // router - 404 and error handling
 // chart.js

+//todo new
+notifications close holder on clear all currency item hover (show not hide cur) animations components dont work (in out, when changing route) search relays on holder class converter component too many refs and resets input value on save or on route change

 // FINAL polish

 - replace some svg sidebar icons for thinner ones